Whatever happened to remote work - featured image

 The downside is that the time gained isn’t necessarily used for rest, but rather for additional tasks.
 Plus, by removing the commute, we also remove the buffer between work and home where our minds can gradually shift to other things and process the events of the day.

-As these two factors compound, chronic employee burnout can become more likely.
+As these two factors compound, chronic employee burnout can still become likely, with a different set of causes.

 Isolation